Skip to main content

 Embarking on a protocol to optimize your hormonal health is a significant step toward reclaiming your body’s innate vitality.
 You have begun to address the systemic decline in function that you felt, and now, you are observing your body’s response through clinical data.

-The sensation of renewed energy and drive you may be experiencing from is directly linked to your body’s ability to transport oxygen.
+The sensation of renewed energy and drive you may be experiencing from testosterone therapy is directly linked to your body’s ability to transport oxygen.
 Red blood cells are the primary vehicles for this essential task.
 Each cell contains hemoglobin, a protein that binds to oxygen in the lungs and delivers it to every tissue, from your brain to your muscles.

 An increase in testosterone sends a powerful signal to your kidneys, prompting them to produce more of a hormone called erythropoietin, or EPO.
 This hormone, in turn, instructs your bone marrow, the body’s production center for blood cells, to increase its output of red blood cells.
 The result is an enhanced oxygen-carrying capacity throughout your entire system, which can translate to improved physical endurance and cognitive clarity.